arinamok/Marketing-ROI-Optimization/README.md

 **The Challenge:** The original dataset was behavioral only.
 It could tell you *if* users converted, not whether the campaign was actually worth the money.

-**The Solution:** A financial simulation layer was engineered in Python using realistic industry benchmarks to unlock ROI analysis:
+**The Solution:** A financial simulation layer was engineered using AI to unlock ROI analysis:

 | Assumption | Value |
 |---|---|